microsoft/FastTrack/tools/SimpleGraph/README.md

 New-SimpleGraphObject teams -Body $newteam
 ```

-Update an object in Graph with a PATCH web call.
-In this case, updating the description for a team:
+#### Update an object in Graph with a PATCH web call

+In this example, updating the description for a team with id 5dcbffc1-a762-43a1-aa5a-2ae7edfa6aad.
+This requires specifying the body of the request, which is constructed either as a JSON string or as a hashtable like here:

 ```PowerShell
 Set-SimpleGraphObject groups/5dcbffc1-a762-43a1-aa5a-2ae7edfa6aad -Body @{"description" = "New Team Description"}
 ```

-Remove an object in Graph with a DELETE web call.
-In this case, deleting a group/team:
+#### Remove an object in Graph with a DELETE web call

+In this example, deleting a group (which may be teams-enabled) with id 5dcbffc1-a762-43a1-aa5a-2ae7edfa6aad:

 ```PowerShell
 Remove-SimpleGraphObject groups/5dcbffc1-a762-43a1-aa5a-2ae7edfa6aad
 ```

-Construct a custom call to Graph, including method choice and an option for not massaging return.
+#### Construct a custom call to Graph

+This can include method choice and an option for not massaging return.
 In this case, getting a specific user, but asking for raw object return:

 ```PowerShell
 Invoke-SimpleGraphRequest -Uri "https://graph.microsoft.com/v1.0/users/you@domain.com" -Method GET -Raw